lambdaclass/lambdaclass_hacking_learning_path/src/immutable_data.md

 ## Old copies

-I imagine one question that might arise when one reads *"functional preserves earlier copies"* is that there are no references, and everything is passed as a copy.
+We imagine one question that might arise when one reads *"functional preserves earlier copies"* is that there are no references, and everything is passed as a copy.
 But no, that’s not the case.
 In particular, Elixir uses something known as [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure).
 They're data structures that preserve their "ancestors".

 A very simple example is the simply linked list.
-If I have `[1,2,3,4]`, I can add it a `0`, then: `[0,1,2,3,4]`.
+If we have `[1,2,3,4]`, we can add it a `0`, then: `[0,1,2,3,4]`.
 The previous version still exists, just take the tail of the "new" list.
 This idea extends to all data structures in Elixir.

  Ritch Hickey has a very good talk about this, highly recommended: https://www.youtube.com/watch?v=wASCH_gPnDw